tkn-tub/ns3-gym/src/wimax/doc/wimax.rst

 * Physical (PHY) layer

-The following figure :ref:`WimaxArchitecture` shows the relationships of these models.
+The following figure :ref:`wimax-architecture` shows the relationships of these models.

 .. _wimax-architecture:

 .. figure:: figures/WimaxArchitecture.*

-   WiMAX architecture.

 Convergence Sublayer
 ++++++++++++++++++++